 22 LR is often a much cheaper option that allows someone to buy a brick of 500 rounds and spend an entire day at the range.
 The easy shooting 22 LR is excellent for kids and older people.
 The downside is that it’s not very challenging to shoot.

 Shooters can often get bored rather easily shooting 22 LR.
 9mm is the more expensive round by far.
 9mm is louder, has more recoil, and is more challenging to shoot.
-More experienced shooters, or shooters focused on self-defense would be better served with a 9mm.
+More experienced shooters or shooters focused on self-defense would be better served with a 9mm.

 9mm is often the perfect caliber for shooters to move to once they are comfortable with the 22 LR.
 The 9mm is a good training cartridge in rifle form and can be a blast to shoot.
 Both rounds certainly have their place when it comes to plinking.

-Also there has been a renaissance in small bore competitions among middle school aged children.
+Also, there has been a renaissance in small bore competitions among middle school-aged children.
 Schools in the United States are even forming rifle teams.
 Most of these competitions use a 22 caliber rifle due to their low cost, low recoil, low concussion, and low noise levels.

 9mm has the advantage of being present in all tactical competitions.
 This includes USPA, ISPC, and 3 gun competitions.
-These competitions involve defensive shooting tactics, quick draw, and speed over hitting a tiny bulls eye.
+These competitions involve defensive shooting tactics, quick draw, and speed over hitting a tiny bulls-eye.

 These competitions are growing in popularity, especially 3 gun which is now an international sport.
 All of these sports require a centerfire handgun and most require the use of 9mm or bigger.
 Another major advantage is that USPSA has recently added a pistol caliber carbine division.

 With most pistol caliber carbines being in 9mm this gives the round a decent step forward.
 This is why the 9mm is a better load for competitive shooting.
-The popularity of action shooting sports and the wide variety of action shooting sports lends more strength to the 9mm cartridge.
+The popularity of action shooting sports and the wide variety of action shooting sports lend more strength to the 9mm cartridge.